apache/aurora/docs/deploying-aurora-scheduler.md

 is the same as the one on the scheduler:

     -mesos_master_address=zk://$ZK_HOST:2181/mesos/master

-### Tasks are stuck in `PENDING` forever

-#### Symptoms
-The scheduler is registered, and [receiving offers](monitoring.md#scheduler_resource_offers), but tasks are perpetually shown as `PENDING - Constraint not satisfied: host`.

-#### Solution
-Check that your slaves are configured with `host` and `rack` attributes.
-Aurora requires that slaves are tagged with these two common failure domains to ensure that it can safely place tasks such that jobs are resilient to failure.

-See our [vagrant example](examples/vagrant/upstart/mesos-slave.conf) for details.

 ## Changing Scheduler Quorum Size
 Special care needs to be taken when changing the size of the Aurora scheduler quorum.